Nevar530/Battletech-Mobile-Skirmish/README.md

 5. Play your skirmish with all the tools built in:
    - Move, rotate, and resize mechs.
    - Roll initiative and dice.
-   - Track [Flechs Sheets](https://sheets.flechs.net) in the side docks.
+   - Track [Flechs Sheets](https://sheets.flechs.net) in the side docks, or traditional pen and paper.

 ---